Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 Over the decades, many owners have spent considerable time and money to protect this covenant and preserve the area’s character.
 That’s why these large blocks – the very thing that attracts many people to the street – still exist.

-But this isn’t a bad thing – it’s a great benefit, knowing your property belongs to a community that actively preserves what makes it special.
-As a team, we do this for everyone who calls this place home.
+But this isn’t a bad thing: it’s a great benefit, knowing your property belongs to a community that actively preserves what makes it special.
+As a group, we do this for everyone who calls this place home.

 The covenant keeps a place where the views stay open and the community stands together for what makes it unique.
 Where large blocks still define the landscape, not developers.
 This covenant is what makes that possible.
 That’s exactly what makes living here so rare and valuable: a street where views, space, and character are preserved for those who truly appreciate them.